janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 A user can ask for an internal Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0`.
 So far the author could not find any difference in the usage and pricing of those when compared to the external LBs - except the pre-requisite of a private subnet on which the LB can be deployed.

 Summary: AWS CPI is the current bottleneck with its TCP-only limitation.
+As long as it is there the implementation of this feature will have no effect on the AWS bills.

 #### Azure

 Azure CPI LB documentation: https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/services/README.md

 The Azure CPI already supports the usage of both UDP and TCP protocols in the same Service definition.
 It is achieved with the CPI specific annotation `service.beta.kubernetes.io/azure-load-balancer-mixed-protocols`.
-If this key has value `true` in the Service definition the Azure CPI adds the other protocol value (UDP or TCP) to its internal Service representation, and as a consequence it also manages 2 load balancer rules for the specific frontend.
+If this key has value `true` in the Service definition the Azure CPI adds the other protocol value (UDP or TCP) to its internal Service representation, and as a consequence it also manages twice the amount of load balancer rules for the specific frontend.

 Only TCP and UDP are supported in the current mixed protocol configuration.